Nauroze/OpenCV-Project/README.md

 # OpenCV-Project
-Used some sample OpenCV codes, made some alterations to test out results.
+Used some sample OpenCV codes in C++, made some alterations to test out results.